thanasisn/SDR_enhancement_LAP/article/article.md

 their height in the atmosphere and local weather regimes [@Mol2023; @Veerman2022;
 @Gristey2022; @Tzoumanikas2016].
-Some of these factors are related to changes in climate; hence it would be reasonable to expect contributing to the frequency of occurrence of CE events over Thessaloniki, as well as to the average OIR and excess irradiation.
+Some of these factors are related to changes in climate; hence it would be reasonable to expect contributing to the frequency of occurrence of CE events over Thessaloniki, as well as to the average OI and excess irradiation.
 The long-term trends were calculated using a first-order autoregressive model with the 'maximum likelihood' fitting method [@Gardner1980; @Jones1980], by implementing the function 'arima' from the library 'stats' of the R programming language [@RCT2023].
 All trends are reported together with their $2\sigma$ error.

-Figure\nobreakspace{}\ref{fig:P-energy} shows the time series of the yearly number of CE cases (each with duration of one minute), the yearly mean OIR and the yearly excess irradiation for the period 1993 -- 2023, together with corresponding linear trends.
+Figure\nobreakspace{}\ref{fig:P-energy} shows the time series of the yearly number of CE cases (each with duration of one minute), the yearly mean OI and the yearly excess irradiation for the period 1993 -- 2023, together with corresponding linear trends.
 All three quantities show increasing trends, most pronounced for the frequency of occurrence